-To stop the cistern bottom being deformed, permanent support is to be given where necessary.
+To stop the cistern bottom being deformed permanent support is to be given where necessary.
 Adequate materials for support platforms are:

-- Softwood boarding
+- Softwood boarding;

-- Marine Plywood
+- Marine Plywood;

-- Chipboard Type P5
+- Chipboard Type P5;

-- Oriented Strand Board Type OSB3 to British Standards
+- Oriented Strand Board Type OSB3 to British Standards.

 All water tanks should be accessible.
 Gangway boarding is required to each cistern opening from the roof space access.
-An area of 1m2 of boarding is to be provided next to cisterns to permit routine maintenance.
+An area of 1m2 of boarding is to be provided next to cisterns permitting routine maintenance.

-Water storage cisterns should be protected from contamination by a rigid, close-fitting cover (which is not air tight) that excludes light and insects.
+Water storage cisterns should be protected from contamination by a rigid close fitting cover (which is not airtight) which excludes light and insects.
 Holes should be formed with a cutter in the positions shown in the design.

-Overflows in warning pipes should be no less than 19mm diameter and situated 25mm from the shut off water level in the cistern.
+Overflows in warning pipes should be not less than 19mm diameter and situated 25mm from the shut off water level in the cistern.
 The pipe may dip below the water level in accordance with water regulations.
-Alternatively, the pipe should terminate vertically downwards, or a tee should be fitted horizontally at the discharge end.
+Alternatively, the pipe should terminate vertically downwards or a tee should be fitted horizontally at the discharge end.